abdo-abaco/Advanced_lane_lines/README.md

 2) Undistorting the image
 * Apply a distortion correction to raw images.

+#### 1. Provide an example of a distortion-corrected image.

+To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+![alt text][image2]

 3) Apply color binary transforms and threshold to extract lane lines
 * Use color transforms, gradients, etc., to create a thresholded binary image.